pranavpandey/dynamic-engine/README.md

 [Dynamic Utils][dynamic-utils].
 <br/>Since v4.4.1, it is targeting Java 17 to provide maximum compatibility.
 <br/>Since v4.5.0, the minimum SDK is Android 4.4 (API 19) to comply with the latest policies.
+<br/>Since v4.5.1, the minimum SDK is Android 5.0 (API 21) to comply with the latest policies.

 ---